 April 7, 2020

 The unemployment rate for people with disabilities is significantly higher than for able-bodied people.
 Employers are required to provide reasonable modifications to the work environment to enable disabled persons to do their jobs.
 That might mean a wheelchair ramp or adaptive hardware for computer use.
-But, so far, it hasn't meant immersive devices.
+But, so far, it hasn't included immersive devices.

 Accessibility is entirely possible